Ven Pongal/Khara Pongal

 Ven Pongal/Khara Pongal is a traditional South Indian dish that holds a special place in the hearts and palates of many.
 Also known as Khara Pongal or Ghee Pongal, it is a savoury rice and lentil porridge, typically flavoured with black pepper, cumin, ginger, and ghee (clarified butter).
 This dish is a popular choice for breakfast, especially during the harvest festival of Pongal, from which the dish derives its name.
 Pongal is a four-day festival celebrated in Tamil Nadu.
 A special version of Ven Pongal, known as “Chakkara Pongal,” is prepared with jaggery, ghee, and cashews during this festive time.
 Ven Pongal’s comforting flavours make it a beloved dish in South Indian cuisine, enjoyed by people of all ages.
 Whether served during a festive occasion or as a regular breakfast, Ven Pongal continues to hold a cherished spot in the culinary heritage of South India.

 The main ingredients used in Ven Pongal/Khara Pongal are rice and split yellow moong dal (lentils).
-The rice and lentils are cooked together until they form a soft and creamy consistency.
+Cook the rice and lentils together until they form a soft and creamy consistency.
 The tempering is a crucial step in preparing Ven Pongal.
 It involves frying cumin seeds, black pepper, ginger, cashews and sometimes green chillies in ghee or oil.
-This aromatic tempering is then added to the cooked rice and lentil mixture, imparting a rich and flavourful taste to the dish.
+Add this aromatic tempering to the cooked rice and lentil mixture to impart a rich and flavorful taste to the dish.
 The use of ghee in Ven Pongal not only enhances its flavour but also contributes to its creamy texture.
 Ghee adds a rich and buttery essence to the dish, making it a satisfying and comforting meal.
 The balance of spices and the addition of cashews or peanuts during the tempering process add a delightful crunch to each bite.

-Ven Pongal is often served with coconut chutney and sambar, a lentil-based vegetable curry.
+You can serve Ven Pongal with coconut chutney and sambar, a lentil-based vegetable curry.

 Sambar